Cycloserine: Tuberculosis

+Pharmacology

 Mechanism of action

 Cycloserine works as an antibiotic by inhibiting cell-wall biosynthesis in bacteria.
 As a cyclic analogue of D-alanine, cycloserine acts against two crucial enzymes important in the cytosolic stages of peptidoglycan synthesis: alanine racemase (Alr) and D-alanine:D-alanine ligase (Ddl).
 The first enzyme is a pyridoxal 5'-phosphate-dependent enzyme which converts the L-alanine to the D-alanine form.
 The second enzyme is involved in joining two of these D-alanine residues together by catalyzing the formation of the ATP-dependent D-alanine-D-alanine dipeptide bond between the resulting D-alanine molecules.
-If both of these enzymes are inhibited, then D-alanine residues cannot form and previously formed D-alanine molecules cannot be joined together.
+If both of these enzymes are inhibited, then D-alanine residues cannot form and previously formed D-alanine molecules cannot be joined.
 This effectively leads to inhibition of peptidoglycan synthesis.

 Psychiatric use is suggested based on partial NMDA receptor agonism, which improves neural plasticity in lab animals.
-The degree of clinical usefulness is, as aforementioned, very unclear and still being explored.
+The degree of clinical usefulness is, as aforementioned, unclear and still being explored, as of 2016.

+Chemistry

 Chemical properties

 Under mildly acidic conditions, cycloserine hydrolyzes to give hydroxylamine and D-serine.
 Cycloserine can be conceptualized as a cyclized version of serine, with an oxidative loss of dihydrogen to form the nitrogen-oxygen bond.

 Cycloserine is stable under basic conditions, with the greatest stability at pH = 11.5.